m0-k1/Indian-Liver-Patients/README.md

 Dataset: field used to split the data into two sets (patient with liver disease, or no disease)

 ### Type of Machine Learning Problem
-It is a binary classification problem, where given the above set of features, we need to predict if a given patient has liver disease or not
+It is a binary classification problem, where given the above set of features, we need to predict if a given patient has liver disease or not.
+* Supervised Machine learning Techniques Used:
+  +   K Nearest Neighbour
+  +   Gaussian Naive Bayes
+  +   Support Vector Machine (SVM)
+  +   Decision Tree Classifier
+  +   Logistic Regression
+  +   Stochastic Gradient Descent
+  +   Random Forest Classifier

 ### Evaluation Metrics Used -
 Since this is binary classification problem, we use the following metrics: